randyridgley/visual-etl-workshop/workshop/content/_index.en.md

 weight = 1
 +++

-In this workshop you will create ETL pipleines without having to know how to write Python or Scala code for your ETL.
-You will load 3rd party data into your data lake, transform it will a job created visually, and create a dashboard to visualize the results.
+In this workshop you will learn how to create ETL pipleines without having to have a deep knowledge of Python or Scala.
+In AWS there are multiple ways to visually build ETL so you were learn about the options that exist allowing you to make the right choice for your development needs.
+You will learn how to load 3rd party data into your data lake, transform the data, and create a dashboard to visualize the results.
+The goal of this workshop is to make you aware of the choices available in AWS so you can make an informed decision

 The application architecture uses [AWS Data Exchange][data-exchange], [AWS Glue][glue], [Amazon S3][s3], [AWS Glue DataBrew][databrew], [Amazon Quicksight][quicksight], and [AWS Lake Formation][lake-formation].